6 Ways to Add Code on Squarespace

 Below are six easy ways to inject code into Squarespace, from site-wide scripts to page-specific tweaks.
 No developer license needed.

-📍 Go to: Settings → Advanced → Code Injection → Header
+Go to: Settings → Advanced → Code Injection → Header

 This injects code directly into the <head> of every page on your site.
 Ideal for site-wide tools like Google Analytics, tracking pixels, or fonts.
 Use with caution — code added here loads globally and can conflict with other scripts if not managed properly.

-📍 Go to: Settings → Advanced → Code Injection → Footer
+Go to: Settings → Advanced → Code Injection → Footer

 This adds code right before the closing </body> tag on all pages.
 Best for things like chat widgets, script libraries, or anything that should load after your content.
-Again, this affects the entire site.
+Like the header option, this affects the entire site.

-📍 Go to: Page Settings → Advanced → Header Code Injection
+Go to: Page Settings → Advanced → Header Code Injection

 4. Custom CSS

-📍 Go to: Pages → Website Tools → Custom CSS
+Go to: Pages → Website Tools → Custom CSS

 This is the home for styling your Squarespace site.
 You can inject any custom CSS rules here to override or enhance template styling.
-It affects your site’s design only, not functionality or interactivity.
+It affects your site’s design only — not functionality or interactivity.

-5. Code Block
+5. Code block

-📍 On the Page Editor: Add a Code Block
+Go to: On the Page Editor: Add a Code Block

 Use this to add HTML, Markdown, or CSS to any section of a page.
 Want to add JavaScript?
 That’s available only on Business or Commerce plans.
 Great for embedding widgets, countdown timers, or styled sections.

-6. Embed Block
+6. Embed block

-📍 On the Page Editor: Add an Embed Block
+Go to: On the Page Editor: Add an Embed Block

-Think of this like a Code Block’s cousin — it lets you embed third-party tools or custom code.
-Embed Blocks work on Personal plans, and if you wrap your script in <script> tags, you can even run JavaScript here.
+Think of this as a Code Block’s cousin — it lets you embed third-party tools or custom code.
+Embed Blocks work on Personal plans, and if you wrap your script in <script> tags you can even run JavaScript here, which is especially handy when you’re working without a Business plan.

 Whether you’re installing a plugin, customizing styles, or adding advanced functionality, knowing where and how to inject code can save you time and a few headaches.